-Antigua and Barbuda does not have a comprehensive or inclusive care, treatment, rehabilitation, recovery, or social integration programs or services in the public health care network, or social protection.
+Dominica does not have a comprehensive or inclusive care, treatment, rehabilitation, recovery, or social integration programs and services in the public health care and social protection network.

 The country does not have programs or services that take into account the "International Standards for the Treatment of Drug Use Disorders" of the WHO and UNODC.